OpenMoonRay/openmoonray-docs/docs/user-reference/alab/textureCacheSize.md

 # Texture Cache Size Considerations
 ---

 Selecting the proper texture cache size is crucial for efficient rendering of especially texture-heavy scenes like the [ALab Scene](../../../getting-started/test-scenes/).
 The best configuration will be dependant on the scene itself as well as the machine environment.
-A quick general solution to find a good texture cache size for a general `moonray` run is documented here [here]({{ "/user-reference/performance/#quick-texture-cache-size-setup" | absolute_url }}).
+A quick general solution to find a good texture cache size for a general `moonray` run is documented [here]({{ "/user-reference/performance/texture-cache-size/#quick-texture-cache-size-setup" | absolute_url }}).

 This is a rendered result image of ALab, v2.0.1 without denoising
 ![alab201]({{ "/assets/images/user-reference/alab/out_txCache096Xpu0.png" | absolute_url }})